erenyusufduran/path/09-blockchain/01-hyperledger/02-course/04-network-conf-tools.md

    - To update the configuration administrator will need to convert the configuration and JSON to protocol buffer format.
 That will be done by configtxlator.
    - Then one or more administrators will sign it.
    - Administrator submit the protocol buffer for configuration update to the orderer.

+## Configtxlator Tool

+Tool is available in 2 mods.

+1. **Command Line Interface**: All the commands are executed on the terminal prompt.
+2. **REST Server**: Configtxlator is launched as a REST server and the commands are executed by using the curl utility.

+- Same binary used to launching CLI & REST Server.
+- Commands exposed as REST endpoints.
+- `configtxlator command --flags`
+- commmands:
+  - `proto_decode`: proto buffer to JSON
+  - `proto_encode`: JSON to proto buffer
+  - `compute_update`: Compute **DELTA** between 2 proto buffer files.
+    - `--original`: Original config proto buffer fetched from network.
+    - `--updated`: Updated config proto buffer.
+    - `--channel_id`: Channel ID
+- flags:
+  - `--type`: Type of proto buffer structure to encode/decode
+    - common.Block - Block format
+    - common.Config - Configuration transaction
+    - common.Envelope - Transaction enclosed in message envelope
+    - common.ConfigUpdate - Update config transaction message format
+    - Common.Policy - Policy message format
+  - `--input`: Specification the file that is used as an input.
+  - `--output`: same as input.